Yuto Nakajima

-Yuto Nakajima (中島 裕翔, Nakajima, Yūto) is a Japanese singer, actor and model.
-He is a member of Hey!
+Yuto Nakajima (中島 裕翔, Nakajima, Yūto) is a Japanese singer, actor and model associated with Starto Entertainment.
+He is a former member of Hey!
 Say!
 JUMP.
 He played Koji Kiritani in the 2005 Japanese television drama, Nobuta wo Produce.

 Career

 2004: Becoming an artist for Johnny's Entertainment

 Nakajima joined Johnny's Jr. on March 28, 2004, in his 5th year of elementary school.
 After joining Johnny's Jr., he began performing together with J.J.Express as one of the five original members along with Kouhei Matsumoto, Takumi Yamashita, Yuta Tamamori, and current Hey!
 Say!
 JUMP member, Kei Inoo.

 2005–2007: Initial acting experience and first Hey!
 Say!
 JUMP appearance

 In 2005, he made his debut as an actor and had appeared in a couple of dramas including the drama special for 24 Hour Television, and Nobuta wo Produce with two of his agency seniors, Kazuya Kamenashi, and Tomohisa Yamashita.
 He also appeared in Engine along with current groupmate, Daiki Arioka.
 He continued his junior work and was cast in the drama Primadam in 2006, and towards the end of the year, he was chosen to be part of Tap Kids, a Johnny's Jr. group, along with Noriyuki Kanda.

 In April 2007, he was chosen to be a member of the temporary group, Hey!
 Say!
 7 with four others, and made his CD debut on August 1, with their single "Hey!
 Say!", which hit number one on the Oricon charts.
 On September 24 of that same year, during a live television event from the Johnny's Jr's concert in Yokohama Arena, it was announced that the group would debut under a new name, Hey!
 Say!
 JUMP, with the five from Hey!
 Say!
 7, plus five others.
 The debut single was released on November 14, titled Ultra Music Power, and also took first place on the Oricon charts.